 Restaurant owners clash with police in Rome lockdown protest

-Restaurant owners and others angry at having their businesses shut for weeks due to pandemic lockdown measures have clashed with police during a protest outside Parliament in Rome
+Italian restaurant owners and others angry at having their businesses shut for weeks due to a virus lockdown have clashed with police during a protest outside Parliament in Rome

-ROME -- Restaurant owners and others angry at having their businesses shut for weeks due to pandemic lockdown measures clashed with police Tuesday during a protest outside Parliament in Rome.
+ROME -- Italian restaurant owners and others angry at having their businesses shut for weeks due to a virus lockdown clashed with police Tuesday during a protest outside Parliament in Rome, while in the south, hundreds of demonstrators blocked a major highway.

-Many in the crowd of a few hundred protesters lowered their protective masks to shout “Work!” and “Freedom!”
+Many in the crowd of a few hundred protesters outside the Chamber of Deputies lowered their masks to shout “Work!” and “Freedom!”
 Some hurled smoke flares or other objects.

-Dining and drinking at restaurants, bars and cafes are currently banned through at least April.
+Dining and drinking at restaurants, bars and cafes is currently banned through at least April.
 Only takeout or delivery services are permitted.

-Officers charged the protesters after they tried to breach a police cordon.
-Members of a far-right political group joined the business owners in the protest, according to the Italian news agency ANSA.
+Officers charged some protesters after they tried to breach a police cordon.
+Members of a far-right political group joined the business owners at the protest, according to the Italian news agency ANSA.

 Italy's current and previous governments have allocated millions of euros in aid to categories particularly hard-hit by pandemic restrictions.

 The business owners insist they need to re-open permanently.
-Restaurants and cafes in regions with lower incidence of cases and less critically impacted hospital ICUs — earning so-called ‘’yellow-zone" status — have been allowed at times to have sit-down dining and drinking before evening hours.
+Restaurants and cafes in regions with lower incidence of cases and less critically impacted hospital ICUs — so-called yellow zones — have been allowed at times to have sit-down dining and drinking before evening.

 But a current surge in infections, driven mainly by virus variants, has seen daily new caseloads in the tens of thousands and hundreds of COVID-19 deaths a day now for months.
-That prompted the government to temporarily eliminate ‘’yellow zone" designation from before the Easter holidays through the rest of April.
+That prompted the Italian government to temporarily eliminate the yellow zone designation from before the Easter holidays through the rest of April.

-Expressing solidarity to the injured police officer, Interior Ministry Undersecretary Carlo Sibilia said in a written statement that “violence won't be tolerated.”
+Expressing solidarity with the injured police officer, Interior Ministry Undersecretary Carlo Sibilia said “violence won't be tolerated.”

 Still, Sibilia, from the populist 5-Star Movement, called on the government, besides concentrating on the vaccine rollout, to provide “immediately, new compensatory funds for economic activities closed or penalized by the recent restrictions.”